spiffe/spiffe/standards/SPIFFE_Trust_Domain_and_Bundle.md

 The `use` parameter MUST be set.
 Its value indicates the type of identity document (or SVID) that it is authoritative for.
 At the time of this writing, three SVID types are supported: `x509-svid`, `jwt-svid`, and `wit-svid`.
 The values are case sensitive.
 Please see the respective SVID specifications for more information about `use` values.
 Clients encountering either a missing `use` parameter or an unknown `use` value MUST ignore the entire JWK element.

 #### 4.2.3.
 Algorithm
-The `alg` parameter MAY be set, and its behavior follows [Section 4.4][13] of RFC 7517.
-Some key types do not, on their own, identify the algorithm that a key is to be used with; where the key type in use requires the `alg` parameter in order to do so, it MUST be set.
+The `alg` parameter's behavior follows [Section 4.4][13] of RFC 7517.
+It MUST be set for keys whose `kty` is `AKP`, as required by [Section 3][14] of RFC 9964, and for any other key type whose defining specification requires it; otherwise it MAY be set.
 The respective SVID specification MAY place further requirements on its presence and value.

 ## 5. SPIFFE Bundle Map
 A SPIFFE Bundle Map is an object containing a collection of SPIFFE Bundles.
 The bundles it contains are considered authoritative for the corresponding trust domain name, which is also included.